The Charles Russell Speechlys Foundation

 Overview

-The Charles Russell Speechlys Foundation was established in February 2020 as an independent charitable foundation (Charity No. 1188257).
+The Charles Russell Speechlys Foundation was established on 28 February 2020 as an independent charitable foundation (Charity No. 1188257).
 Linked to the international law firm Charles Russell Speechlys, the Foundation receives annual donations from the firm based on UK turnover, with £569,629 documented in funding received.
 The Foundation's objects are "the advancement of such exclusively charitable objects (according to the law of England & Wales) as the charity trustees see fit from time to time."
-The Foundation takes a strategic approach to grant-making, working with 9 key charity partners to whom it provides not only grants but also pro bono legal support, skilled volunteering, and mentoring.
-The Foundation operates with 8 trustees and reported total income of £343,714 and expenditure of £251,237 in the financial year ending April 2021.
+The Foundation takes a strategic approach to grant-making, working with key charity partners to whom it provides not only grants but also pro bono legal support, skilled volunteering, and mentoring.

 Funding Priorities